ripsawridge/site/site/contents/_cma/2007/totenkirchl.md

 the other summits, made mystical by clouds rising from the valleys.
 Indeed we were chased up the peak by a cloud slowly rising from the Snow Hole.

+{% image images/330078.jpg %}
+On the Haroldweg ledges.

+{% image images/330080.jpg %}
+Predigtstuhl and Fleischbank in the mist

 Getting down was much tougher than we expected.
 Scrambling back to our packs, we then kept scrambling down well-marked gullies until reaching a trail on a heather and scree slope.
 This brought us lower but vertical cliffs barred the